Abdomohamed950/filling_system/README.md

-# Water Fillin System
+# Water Filling System

-This project is a water filling system that provides an admin interface for managing operators and an operator interface for performing specific tasks.
-The application prompts for a password upon startup, allowing access to either the admin or operator functionalities based on the credentials provided.
+This project is a water filling system that provides interfaces for operators and administrators.
+The operator interface is used to perform specific tasks such as filling trucks with water, while the admin interface is used to manage operator accounts and trucks.

 ## Project Structure